arduino/help-center-content/content/About Arduino/Trademarks, Logos, and Licenses/Trademark-guide-for-Compatible-Products.md

 - Printing the logo on any promotional material advertising your product including social media.

-Even modified versions of the Arduino logo are considered trademark violations.
+Modified versions of the Arduino logo are also considered trademark violations.

 ## Name